Coyotillo

 Maintenance

 Drought tolerant.
 Minimal maintenance.
 Prune only to remove dead branches.
 Likes to spread into open areas, so give lots of space or thin as needed.
-Native habitat: prairie, plains, meadows, pastures, savannas.
 WARNING: poisonous and should not be consumed by humans or livestock.
-Propagation: semi-hardwood cutting, seed.
+Native habitat: prairie, meadows.

 Blooms March-October.
 Can grow as small tree or tall shrub with soft, lime-green, strongly veined leaves and a nice rounded shrub form.
 Produces small, greenish yellow flowers.
 Fruit turns black when ripe.
 Larval host: Two-barred Flasher butterfly.